AkashVermaIN/MutualAttention/README.md

 Results/weights upload is in progress.

-All additional files along with a working GUI will be made available upon acceptance of the paper.
+All additional files along with a working GUI and a complete guide to implement everything will be made available upon acceptance of the paper.